berkyalcinkaya/yeastvision/README.md

 - `yeastvision -test` to open the GUI with our sample 10-frame movie.
 - `yeastvision` to open a blank GUI window.
 Drag and drop <ins>directory</ins> containing 2D-image files into the GUI to begin segmenting, labeling, or processing

 Yeastvision accepts directories of image files, loaded through drag-and-drop or the file menu.
 Each file in the directory should contain only a single 2D image, named with a standard image file extension.

 **Note:** As you segment, interpolate, or process images, GUI-generated labels and images are stored in the loaded directory as `.npz` files.
 Deleting these files results in loss of the data.

 **Yeastvision expects directories to contain only files with valid image extensions or `.npz` files created in previous yeastvision sessions.**

+**Important:** Ensure that all images in the same channel have the same dimensions.

 ## To load directories containing additional image channels and pre-generated masks, name your files properly:
 For experiments containing multiple channels and pre-generated labels, our GUI loading capabilities make it easy to: